morey-tech/morey-tech/docs/_posts/2024-01-13-24000-Fabrics-and-Counting.md

 ![Xnapper-2024-01-13-14.00.31.png](/assets/images/Xnapper-2024-01-13-14.00.31.png)

 The thread acknowledges that it may be a bug.
 However, the proposed **workaround** is to **disable hardware sync** for the hosts running Kubernetes and **edit the database to remove the erroneous fabric entries**.
-The problem is that once hardware sync is enabled on a host, it can’t be disabled without releasing and deploying it again.
-Sure, you could edit the database entries for the hosts on MaaS to disable it.
+The problem is that once hardware sync is enabled on a host, it can’t be disabled from the UI without releasing and deploying it again.
+But, you can edit the database entries for the hosts on MaaS to disable it.

 First, let’s connect to the `maasdb` as the `postgres` user.